adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 * We then remove all applications to courses, yielding a data set where each applicant is admitted to at least one program.
 * However, in some cases applicants are admitted to multiple programs (can happen if one program is e.g. half time).
 We then only look at the highest prioritized program.
 For example, an applicant could have a lottery for a program but also be deterministically admitted to a higher prioritized choice.
 We would not include these applicants in the data set.

 When looking at quasi random assignment, it is possible that an applicant is close to multiple cutoffs.
-We then only include the highest prioritized randomization.
+In our first pre analysis plan, we planned to only include the highest prioritized randomization.
+To increase the number of observations we will also implement a version where we try to use all application margins.
+An applicant can be close to many thresholds in an RD design, or participate in many lotteries.
+In the first case, each margin is a pair of preferred and next-best choice that can be used as a separate observation.
+In the second, the applicant could lose multiple lotteries.
+Each such lottery can then be included in the data set.
+In both these cases, standard errors will be clustered by individual.

 For each choice, the applicant can only be allocated a spot in one admission group, even when he or she is above the cutoff in multiple groups.
 To identify the treatment margin, we need to collapse the admission groups.
 We do so by finding out which group the applicant was furthest away from the cutoff (in terms of standardized score).
 Using this distance to the cutoff as the running variable.
 When the applicant is above the cutoff in multiple groups, we still only include them in the local estimation if the highest distance to a cutoff is within the bandwidth.
 When no application is above the cutoff but multiple ones are exactly at the cutoff (i.e. the applicant participates in multiple lotteries) we look if any produced a successful admission and include that one.
 When all scores are below the cutoff we use the score that is the highest.